-Construction workspace would disturb about 54.7 acres of land for the pipeline excavation, elevation, and/or replacement.
-Following construction, Texas Eastern would maintain about 8.6 acres of existing right-of-way for permanent operation of the project's facilities; the remaining acreage would be restored and revert to former uses.
+Construction workspace would disturb about 56.9 acres of land for the pipeline excavation, elevation, and/or

+2 The appendices referenced in this notice will not appear in the Federal Register.
+Copies of appendices were sent to all those receiving this notice in the mail and are available at www.ferc.gov using the link called "eLibrary" or from the Commission's Public Reference Room, 888 First Street NE., Washington, DC 20426, or call (202) 502-8371.
+For instructions on connecting to eLibrary, refer to the last page of this notice. replacement.
+Following construction, Texas Eastern would maintain about 38.2 acres of existing right-of-way for permanent operation of the project's facilities; the remaining acreage would be restored and revert to former uses.